GrosSacASac/JavaScript-Set-Up/html/use_es2015_strategies.md

 ### Disadvantages

+The developer has to manually track sets of features that are available in a high enough percentage to be used.
+Older browser will not be supported unless a fallback is used.

+## Transpile everything

+Generate a single ES5 file (depending on your target).

+### Advantages

+Easy to set up and understand.

+### Disadvantages

 Probably a certain number of users use a modern browser that understands modern ES2015+ syntax and download unnecessary polyfills and more, which slows down page load compared to Multiple builds.
+Also some features, may be inefficient after transpilation like `for of loops`.